 - Senior Treasurer JCR

 - University Senior Lecturer in Molecular Virology in Department of Veterinary Medicine

 - Chair of University Safety-Sub-Committee for Ionising and Non-Ionising Radiations

 Telephone: 01223 337609

-I received my BSc (Hon) in Biochemistry from University of Aberdeen, then did a PhD in Virology at University of Cambridge.
-I undertook post-doctoral positions in Universities of Cambridge and Edinburgh before coming to University of Cambridge as a University Fellow, Lecturer then Senior Lecturer.
+She received her BSc (Hon) in Biochemistry from University of Aberdeen, then did a PhD in Virology at University of Cambridge.
+Dr Blacklaws undertook post-doctoral positions at the Universities of Cambridge and Edinburgh before coming to University of Cambridge as a University Fellow, Lecturer, and now Senior Lecturer.

 She is based in the Department of Veterinary Medicine.